kwdChan/pyscratch/docs/archived/corresponding-scratch-functionalities/index.md

 ---
 title: Corresponding Scratch Functionalities
+parent: Archived Pages
 nav_order: 3
 ---
 # General Guide
-If you are new to this library, we recommend going through [Getting Started](../getting-started/) before reading this page.
+If you are new to this library, we recommend going through the [tutorial](../tutorial/) before reading this page.

 In general, you can think of most the functions in this library to be in one of these two categories: